AvinashKumar3000/react-mini-project/MERN-stack-notes/front-end/PART-05-react-task/qn-02-learn-with-apps/My-mini-application/part-11.md

 export default function Header({ addItem }) {
     const [inputValue, setInputValue] = useState("");
     const handleClick = () => {
+        // It is always recommended to check or validate you input before doing any operation.
         if (inputValue.trim() !== "") {
             const newObj = {
                 text: inputValue,